-The SDPWO Act 1971 contains a number of sections pertaining to the IDAS process and allow for the submission of development applications to be included as part of the EIS process.
-The sections of the act acknowledge the high level assessment that is undertaken when development applications are submitted as part of the EIS approval process.
-Specifically, Section 37 of the State Development and Public Works Organisation Act 1971 is relevant to this particular application.
-This particular section of the act states the following:
+The SDPWO Act 1971 contains a number of sections pertaining to the IDAS process which acknowledge the high level assessment that is undertaken as part of the EIS approval process.
+The act contains sections which allow for the submission of development applications as part of the EIS process.
+Specifically, Section 37 of the State Development and Public Works Organisation Act 1971 is relevant to this particular application and states the following: